johnwesleyharding/johnwesleyharding.github.io/_posts/2019-10-23-gdpbycounty.md

 **Do counties with large GDP also have a higher economic growth rate than counties with low GDP?**

-One potential effect of Americans increasing move toward cities is a shift in GDP of both the urban and rural counties as those demographics change.
+One potential effect of Americans demographic shift toward cities is changing GDP in both the urban and rural counties across the United States.
 I looked at data from all 3113 county-equivalent economic areas in the United States from 2012 to 2015.

 **Distribution of Counties by 2015 GDP:**